chtrembl/azure-cloud/petstore/11-configure-ado-pipeline-for-ci-cd-into-databricks/README.md

 ![](images/data8.png)

+Create a new notebook in the dev Folder.

 You should see something similar to the below image:

 ![](images/data9.png)

+Give the notebook a name, language (Python) and cluster (select the cluster you previously created) and select create.

 You should see something similar to the below image:

 ![](images/data10.png)

+Now add some data that we can load and analyze with our Python notebook code.
+Drag/Drop the [breeds.csv](https://github.com/chtrembl/azure-cloud/blob/main/petstore/petstoredataops/breeds.csv) into Files and click "Create Table with UI".
+This will give us the Python scaffolding/boiler plate code needed to load/process the csv data.

+> 📝 Please Note, this is ultimately the code that we will be applying DataOps practices to.
+(Version Control, peer collaboration, testing, CI/CD etc...)

 You should see something similar to the below image:

 ![](images/data11.png)

+Once created you will get a notebook generated automagically.

 You should see something similar to the below image: